SamBorisov/Bridge/README.md

 When a user calls the `vote` function, several checks are performed to ensure that the proposal is valid.
 For example, the function checks that the user has not already voted on the proposal, that the user has the `OBSERVER_ROLE`, and that the proposal is still in the `Pending` status.

 If the proposal is valid, the user's vote is counted and the `voteCount` mapping is updated.
 If the proposal has received enough votes, the status of the proposal is changed to `Approved` and the transaction can be executed.

+When a trasacion is approved, we push the `proposalID` with the details into `unlocker` mapping, the item is deleted when the person unlock the tokens or if the defender reject the trasaction!

 After each vote , a Vote event is emited & after 3 votes an Approved event is emited
 ```solidity